North Coast 500: 29+ Things to Know Before You Go

 26. Wild Camping Isn’t Really Hot Right Now

-Unzipping your tent to wilderness each morning does sound delightful, but there is a Scottish Outdoor Access Code when it comes to wild camping in Scotland.
+Unzipping your tent to the wilderness each morning sounds delightful, but there is a Scottish Outdoor Access Code when it comes to wild camping in Scotland.

-Wild camping is noising some locals up so read the code carefully and commit.
+Wild camping is noising some locals, so read the code carefully and commit.

 Ardvreck Castle, beach, sea, grass Scotland_